Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Evaluation of the wastewater volume

-Heavy rainfall can lead to a sudden increase in the volume of wastewater entering the sewerage system.
+Heavy rainfall can lead to a sudden increase in the volume of wastewater entering the sewer system.
 Data loggers can help to record and quantify these changes in the wastewater flow.
-This is important for assessing the capacity of the sewerage system and planning infrastructure measures to cope with heavy rainfall events.
+This is important for assessing the capacity of the wastewater system and planning infrastructure measures to cope with heavy rainfall events.

 Identification of overflow events

 During heavy rainfall, the wastewater system can become overloaded and overflows can occur, releasing untreated wastewater into the environment.
 Data loggers can help identify such overflow events by detecting anomalies in the wastewater flow.
-This enables authorities to react quickly and minimise the impact on the environment;
+This enables authorities to react quickly and minimize the impact on the environment.

 In many countries, the recording of overflow events is already required by law.
 Data loggers can take on this task.
-The water levels are measured and recorded in automatic reports, so-called rain overflow logs, saved.
-Cameras regularly take fully automatic photos during an overflow event, which further expand the logging.
-After a heavy rainfall event, the combined water from the rainwater overflow basin is pumped back into the sewerage system in a controlled manner.
+The water levels are measured and saved in automatic reports, so-called rain overflow logs.
+Cameras regularly take fully automatic photos during an overflow event, which further enhance the logging.
+After a heavy rainfall event, the combined water from the rainwater overflow basin is pumped back into the sewer system in a controlled manner.
 The capacity of the sewer network and the sewage treatment plant is taken into account.
 The possibilities are unlimited.
 The examples mentioned are already a reality and not a distant dream of the future.

 YouTube